EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Experimentation and results

-\paragraph{Adaptive layer selection} In Table~\ref{tab:Adaptive_layer_selection_ablation}, we ablate the adaptive layer-selection mechanism by applying the perturbation to (i) each layer individually and (ii) all layers simultaneously.
-We observe a trade-off between FID and HPS: single-layer variants improve FID at the expense of HPS, while the naive “all-layers” strategy increases memory usage and degrades both.
-Our adaptive selection yields balanced performance across FID and HPS.
+Table~\ref{tab:Adaptive_layer_selection_ablation} ablates the adaptive layer-selection mechanism against fixed single-layer and all-layers alternatives.
+Fixed single-layer variants may improve one metric but not both, while the all-layers strategy increases overhead and degrades performance.
+Our adaptive selection achieves the best FID–HPS balance.

-\paragraph{Guidance scale selection} Fig.~\ref{fig:guidance} shows how FID and HPS vary with CFG and EMAG scales.
-Unless noted otherwise (e.g., in ablations), we use a CFG scale of \textbf{7} and an EMAG scale of \textbf{1.75} for conditional and \textbf{5.125} for unconditional.
+\textbf{Guidance scale selection}~ Fig.~S3 shows how FID and HPS vary with CFG and EMAG scales.
+Unless noted otherwise (e.g., in ablations), we use a CFG scale of \textbf{7} and an EMAG scale of \textbf{1.5} for conditional and \textbf{5.125} for unconditional.
+A detailed Pareto frontier analysis is provided in Supplementary Section~D.5.